DSCmatter/InsightBot/README.md

 npm i discord.js
 npm i nodemon
 npm i dotenv
+touch env
 ```

-Copy code
-3. Rename `.env.example` to `.env` and fill in your Discord bot token.
+3. fill in your Discord bot token in env file and save it.
-4. Start the bot by running:
+4. Start the bot by running: ``` nodemon ```

 ### Sensitive information
-- Sensitive information is being revoked like clientId, GuildID and the token.
+- Sensitive information is being revoked like clientId, GuildID and the token for security purposes.

 ## Contributing